stephen-masters/sctrcd-fx-web/README.md

 It's built with Maven, so from the command line you can:

-Run a full build:
+Run a full build (including tests):

     mvn clean install

-Run the web application up in a temporary Jetty container:
+Run the web application in a Jetty container:

     mvn jetty:run

+Run the web application in a Tomcat container:

+    mvn tomcat7:run